Academics » Curriculum

 Year | Grades 9, 10; Credit: 1

 World History begins with a general survey of ancient civilizations that God used to preserve his chosen people and prepare the world for the Savior from sin.
-We later study those people and nations that have had the greatest impact on Western Civilization with special attention given to the growth and spread of Christianity.
+We later study those people and nations that have had the greatest impact on Western Civilization, with special attention given to the growth and spread of Christianity.
 The study of history allows us to see how the Lord has worked in the past to accomplish His purpose of bringing the human race to faith.
 We believe that our Lord and Savior Jesus holds the destiny of all people in His hands, and He so directs their course that even the actions of the unbelievers of this world must contribute to His glory and the welfare of His Kingdom.
-This course includes the study of many ancient civilizations including Greece, Rome, and Byzantium, followed by the cultures of Asia and Africa.
-Students then will study the impact of European society during eras such as the Middle Ages, Renaissance, Reformation, Exploration, Imperialism, Absolutism, Enlightenment, Revolution,
+This course encompasses the study of numerous ancient civilizations, including those of Greece, Rome, and Byzantium, as well as the cultures of Asia and Africa.
+Students will then study the impact of European society during various eras, including the Middle Ages, Renaissance, Reformation, Exploration, Imperialism, Absolutism, Enlightenment, Revolution, and World War I.

 Theology